Four Steps to Effective Rule Enforcement

 Most importantly, we have to change our work systems to remove barriers to good workmanship.
 W. Edwards Deming convinced me that most people want to do a good job.
 When we make it hard for people to follow the rules, rule compliance and commitment percentages drop dramatically.
 The same result occurs when we fail to define the true positive outcomes that come with consistently following the rules.

-How effective are your rule enforcement practices?
+How effective are your rule enforcement steps?
 Would a systems change or two give you better results?